LucasDesport/RESx/README.md

 Processes and commodities in a VEDA-TIMES model are organized in a directed bi-colored graph interpreted as the RES of the model,  in general too big to be displayed.

-RES-Explorer allows to request different extractions of the whole RES graph, in   sufficiently small sub-graphs to be drawn.
+RES-Explorer allows to request different extractions from the whole RES graph,   resulting in sub-graphs sufficiently small to be drawn.

 Extractions are put in a graphml formatted local file  GX.xml, which can be processed by the yEd application.  yEd offers many nice layouts for graphs.